Overview of Zoloft (Sertraline) Tablet

 Zoloft (sertraline) affects brain chemicals that may be out of whack in people suffering from depression, fear, anxiety, or obsessive-compulsive symptoms.
 Lexapro is a prescription medication for the treatment of major depressive disorder and generalized anxiety disorder symptoms.
 Lexapro may be used alone or in combination with other drugs.

 This medicine is used to treat depression, panic attacks, obsessive-compulsive disorder, post-traumatic stress disorder, social anxiety disorder, and a serious type of premenstrual syndrome.
-This is used to treat depression and anxiety.
-It works by restoring the balance of a certain natural substance of the brain.
+It is used to treat depression and anxiety.
+It works by restoring the balance of a certain natural substance in the brain.

 Make an appointment just in few minutes - Call Us Now